 A total of 8 submissions were received from the public (for both applications), all of which objected.
-The issues raised in the submissions in summarised in table 4 below.
+The issues raised in the submissions is summarised in table 4 below.

 Issue Proportion of submissions (%)

 Increased traffic 63

 Road safety issues 63

 Height, bulk and scale 50

 Construction impacts 38

+Issue Proportion of submissions (%)

 Adequacy of traffic assessment 25

 Impact on on-street parking 25

-Others issues raised included: an additional driveway is required to the site design including materials and roof form is inappropriate, there was inadeq consultation
+Others issues raised included: an additional driveway is required to the site, the design including materials and roof form is inappropriate, there was inadequate consultation